Webytes/order-processor/README.md

 ## All orders are persisted regardless of status.
 Often, an order that cannot be fulfilled is not persisted.
 I assume that was a requirement here in order to demonstrate filtering ability.

+## SKUs are case-sensitive and exact match.
+The product catalog is keyed on the name of the product (e.g, "Orange", "Kiwi", "Bananas").
+An order for 1 "kiwi" will be put in a failed status.

 ## The application is not thread-safe.
 The inventory checking, order placement, and inventory depletion are separate transactions, thus making it likely that in a high-volume situation, an order could be placed successfully, yet without sufficient inventory to fulfill it.
 I've allowed the inventory count to go negative: Additional functionality could include an alert when quantities become low.